The Beatles arrive in Hamburg

 Their last gig at the Indra Club was on October 3rd.
 The boys were pressured to leave by German police; mostly from complaints made by the lady living above the club.

 The band would eventually be deported from Hamburg, beginning with George Harrison after authorities discovered he was under 18.
-This happened on November 21st and couldn't have come at a worse time as the Beatles just secured a new job at the Top Ten club, which paid better money and had a nicer sound system than they had been used to.
-The band had played at the Top Ten previously and made an impression on the manager.
+This happened on November 21st and couldn't have come at a worse time as they had just secured a new job at the Top Ten club, which paid better money and had a nicer sound system than they had been used to.

 The Beatles continued on to the Top Ten club to perform for a time, but ultimately were deported themselves before long.